 The Company acquired East Niv by claim staking in 2018 and conducted a limited field program.
 East Niv lies within Mesozoic volcanic rocks of the Stikine Terrane along the unconformity between the Upper Triassic Takla and Early Jurassic Hazelton Groups and is located approximately 40 km SW of the Kemess Minesite, owned by Centerra Gold.
 In July 2021, the Company announced it had staked 16 additional claims, expanding the property size to 43,297 Hectares.

-The East Niv project lies within the territories of Takla; the Tsay Keh Dene (Tsay Keh); and the Gitxsan Nation - Nii Gyap sustut with whom NorthWest holds exploration agreements to conduct mineral exploration.
-NorthWest is currently working with Takla, Tsay Keh and the Nii Gyap hereditary chiefs to implement these agreements and continues to engage and work with the Nations to ensure exploration activities are conducted in a culturally and environmentally respectful manner.
+The East Niv project lies within shared territory of Takla, the Tsay Keh Dene, and the Nii Gyap Hereditary Chiefs of the Gitxsan Nation.
+NorthWest holds exploration agreements with these Nations and continues to engage with them on a regular basis to ensure exploration activities are conducted in a culturally and environmentally respectful manner.